mj8295/Data_Projects/docs/CrossShopping.md

 	FROM data_warehouse dw) AS fr
 GROUP BY userID;
 ```
+### Part 6: Creating the Calculated Tables
--- Now that we have all of the general views and data warehouse created we can start working on the tbales that will display the infromation Excel Inc requested
+Now that the general views have been created, the analysis of the data can commence.

--- Overall Shopping Behaviors Table
+#### Part 6.1: Create Overall Shopping Behaviors Table
+##### Part 6.1.1 Create the chain_frequency View

--- Crates the chain_frequency view used to get the visit and customer counts for the Overall Shopping Behavior Table
+This view will calculate the visit and customer counts for the Overall Shopping Behavior Table
 ```sql
 DROP VIEW chain_frequency;
 CREATE OR REPLACE VIEW chain_frequency AS